Outside of its prescribed use, most people taking modafinil are taking it to boost their productivity at work or school.

-Modafinil Testing In Professional Gaming
+Modafinil Testing in Professional Gaming and E-Sports

-In recent years, interest in professional video gaming (called eSports) has skyrocketed. eSports now has an estimated 427 million viewers worldwide, spanning several categories of game genres.
+In recent years, interest in professional video gaming (called E-Sports) has skyrocketed.
+E-Sports now has an estimated 427 million viewers worldwide — spanning several categories of game genres.

-Over the past several years, as the industry has grown exponentially in size, people have become vocal about their use of cognition-enhancing drugs like Adderall and Modafinil to boost their performance in professional competitions.
+Over the past several years, as the industry has grown exponentially in size, people have become vocal about their use of cognition-enhancing drugs like Adderall and modafinil to boost their performance in professional competitions.

 Earlier this year, the Electronic Sports League (ESL) have announced plans to start drug testing their players.

-Modafinil Testing In The Corporate & Government Workforce
+Modafinil Testing in the Corporate & Government Workforce

 Although the drug might come up on other tests like gas chromatography or mass spectronomy, this testing is far more expensive to be running on all employees.

-Whether or not this changes in the future, we can’t be sure, but at the moment it’s not likely Modafinil will cause anybody to fail a drug test at work.
+Whether or not this changes in the future, we can’t be sure, but at the moment it’s not likely modafinil will cause anybody to fail a drug test at work.

-Depending on the type of drug test used, which itself depends on the purpose of the drug test, Modafinil may or may not be identified.
+Depending on the type of drug test used, which itself depends on the purpose of the drug test, modafinil may or may not be identified.
 Corporate drug testing mainly uses reagent and immunoassay urine test strips, which can only identify chemicals that are searched for specifically.